JoKeRooo7/matrix_cpp/README.md

 }
 ```

-One of the fastest algorithms is used - the Gaus algorithm.
+One of the fastest algorithms is used - finding the determinant by the Gaus method.

 ---